t-dillon/tdoku/benchmarks/README.md

 1. [[source](http://sites.google.com/site/sergsudoku/benchmark.zip)] **serg_benchmark** \
 A benchmark dataset maintained by user Serg of the Enjoy Sudoku Player's Forum.
 This dataset contains puzzles with two or more solutions.
 The idea of hardness may not apply to these since they are not proper Sudoku.
-However, brute force solvers are commonly used in searches of various kinds where it is not known whether a puzzle has 0, 1, or 2+ solutions, so this is an important use case.
+However, backtracking solvers are commonly used in searches of various kinds where it is not known whether a puzzle has 0, 1, or 2+ solutions, so this is an important use case.

 1. [[source](http://www.enjoysudoku.com/gen_puzzles.zip)] **gen_puzzles** \
 The raw output of a puzzle generator containing mostly invalid puzzles with 0 solutions.
 As with the previous dataset the idea of hardness may not apply to these since they are not proper Sudoku.
-However, brute force solvers are commonly used in searches of various kinds where it is not known whether a puzzle has 0, 1, or 2+ solutions, so this is an important use case.
+However, backtracking solvers are commonly used in searches of various kinds where it is not known whether a puzzle has 0, 1, or 2+ solutions, so this is an important use case.

-# Benchmark Machines
+# Benchmarked Platforms

+Benchmarks were run for the following CPU platforms (all on Ubuntu 18.04 or 20.04):
+1. **Oracle-Optimized3** (Ice Lake Server)\
+A compute optimized server platform supporting AVX512BIGALG, AVXVPOPCNTDQ, and AVX512VL instructions.
+1. **i7-1065G7** (Ice Lake Client)\
+A modern laptop supporting AVX512BIGALG, AVXVPOPCNTDQ, and AVX512VL instructions.
 1. **GCE-c2-standard-4** (Cascade Lake)\
 A compute optimized server platform supporting AVX512VL instructions.
-1. **i7-1065G7** (Ice Lake)\
-A modern laptop supporting AVX512BIGALG, AVXVPOPCNTDQ, and AVX512VL instructions.
 1. **i5-8600k** (Coffee Lake)\
 A fast desktop supporting AVX2 instructions.
 1. **i7-4930k** (Ivy Bridge)\